 Complete the online application form.
 Don't forget to upload your CV/ resume and a letter of support!

 All applications received by the deadline will be reviewed by the IPI team.
-Notification of acceptance will be sent to applicants on May 9, 2025
+Notification of acceptance will be sent to applicants by May 9, 2025

 Course participants will receive payment instructions upon notification of acceptance.